Pilsen awaits Father Kapaun’s return

 It will also be a time for reflection.

-“We also want it to be a time for spirituality, we want to touch their hearts,” she said.
+“We also want it to be a time for spirituality,” she said.
+“We want to touch their hearts.”

 Bina said people in town are ready to honor Father Kapaun’s return.